Closed-Form Diffusion Models

+As a CFDM's distribution $\rho^*_t$ is simply a time-dependent mixture of Gaussians centered at training points, it can be directly sampled at any time $t$ by uniformly sampling a mixture mean $tx_i$ and then sampling from a Gaussian centered at $tx_i$.
+We use this fact to sample a $\sigma$-CFDM with fewer steps by starting at $T>0$ with samples from its corresponding unsmoothed CFDM.
+We show here that for practical values of $\sigma$, one can begin sampling at $T$ close to 1 with little accuracy loss.

-We fix a continuous target distribution $\rho_1$, draw $n=500$ training samples $x_i$, and construct a $\sigma$-CFDM on these samples for smoothing parameters $\sigma \in \{0, 0.2, 0.4, 0.6, 0.8, 1.0 \}$.
-We then vary the initial sampling times $T$ and compute the $2$-Wasserstein distance $W_2$ between model samples generated starting at $T=0$ and model samples generated starting at $T>0$.
+We fix a continuous target distribution $\rho_1$, draw $n=500$ training samples $x_i$, and construct a $\sigma$-CFDM on these samples for $\sigma \in \{0, 0.2, 0.4, 0.6, 0.8, 1.0 \}$.
+We then vary the initial sampling times $T$ and compute the $2$-Wasserstein distance $W_2$ between model samples generated starting at $T=0$ and at $T>0$.
 We compare this to the average $W_2$ distance between batches of $\sigma$-CFDM samples generated by starting at $T=0$ (which is nonzero due to randomness in sampling) and report the percent change in $W_2$ relative to this baseline value.
 We present the results of this experiment for the ``Checkerboard'' distribution in Figure \ref{fig:checkerboard-starting-at-T}.

 For $\sigma < 0.4$, there is little accuracy loss when starting at $T>0$, even for start times close to 1.
 When $\sigma \geq 0.4$, the accuracy of this approximation begins to decline for start times $T \geq 0.4$, with large reductions in approximation quality when both $\sigma$ and $T$ are large.
-As we have found that our model has yielded its best results for $\sigma \leq 0.4$ in the applications considered in this work, the results in this section support the use of few sampling steps for practically useful values of $\sigma$. \paragraph{Impact of $K$ and $L$ on the NN-based score estimator.} In \S\ref{sec:ann-score-approximation}, we proposed an efficient estimator of the closed-form score based on fast nearest-neighbor search algorithms.
-We now study the impact of the number of nearest neighbors $K$ and the number of random samples $L$ from the remainder of the training set on our model's samples.
+As we have found that our model has performed best with $\sigma \leq 0.4$ in the applications considered in this work, this section's results support the use of few sampling steps in practice.
+The results in Sections \ref{sec:pixel-space-generation} and \ref{sec:latent-space-generation} further support the use of late start times $T$ for image generation; we find in these experiments that we can start sampling as late as $T=0.98$ while maintaining good sample quality.